erikbrinkman/principia/README.md

 - There are more plot styles to adapt from Jean-Luc.
 - I think for ux purposes you should be able to style elements both off of their class, but also off of n-th child rules.
 - Extending from that, there should be built in theme classes that color nth children and style everything appropriately.
+- Similarly, there should be some default color classes like princ-blue, princ-maize, etc (maybe from michigan branding) that can also allow easily color modifications.
+- Same, but for standard line styles, e.g. dot, dash-dot, dash, etc.
+- It might also be good to make the default style API em based, so one can style a class with a font-size and it changes line thickness and points to match.
+Similar to the way comparison is written.